Rudd-O/qubes-pass/README.md

 without having to grant any of the VMs any special policy privileges other than access to the Qubes services implemented here.

+Details and features:

+1. The actual password store is stored in a separate VM, never decrypted in the VM you manage the passwords from.
+2. You do not need to set up your own GPG key, as `qvm-pass init` does it for you.
+3. There are two different services  one for read-only access and one for read-write.
+4. There is a `get-or-generate` feature, not available in normal `pass`, which is useful for stuff like programs that need a password generated and then remembered (such as the excellent [`qubes-pass` Ansible lookup plugin](https://github.com/Rudd-O/ansible-qubes/tree/master/lookup_plugins).

 *Tip:* combine this program with the excellent [`qubes-pass` lookup plugin for Ansible Qubes](https://github.com/Rudd-O/ansible-qubes) or the [`pass` lookup plugin for Ansible](https://github.com/gcoop-libre/ansible-lookup-plugin-pass)